webplatform/docs/tutorials/css_transforms/index.md

  perspective-origin-x : 500px;

 Note that since percentages refer to the size of the transformed element, pixel units may be easier to use.
-Fixed ''x''/''y'' values for [[css/properties/perspective-origin|'''perspective-origin''']] along with ''z'' values for [[css/properties/perspective|'''perspective''']] allow to maintain a Cartesian coordinate system.
+Fixed ''x''/''y'' values for [[css/properties/perspective-origin|'''perspective-origin''']] along with ''z'' values for [[css/properties/perspective|'''perspective''']] allow you to maintain a Cartesian coordinate system.

 Keep in mind several things to help understand how perspective corresponds to how output actually renders: